muratk3n/thirdwave/en/README.md

 wrong.
 He created it in the aftermath of 2008 crisis (his pseudo is taken after his neighbor's name who lost money during crisis), and thought "printing money" was the culprit.
-The problem wasnt printing money per se, but who you print it for.
+The problem wasnt printing money per se, but who it was printed for.

 ---